Dear Sirs,

 Dear Friends,

-I beg to differ due the definition of workmen given in the Section 2s of the ID Act.
-The definition does not distinguish on category of workmen like permanent, casual, badli, temporary or contract workmen.
-It has simply used the term workmen.
+I beg to differ regarding the definition of workmen given in Section 2(s) of the ID Act.
+The definition does not distinguish between categories of workmen such as permanent, casual, badli, temporary, or contract workmen.
+It simply uses the term "workmen."

-So far as I understand the workmen employed in the factory has to be seen in totality and not by classifying separately.
+As far as I understand, the workmen employed in the factory have to be seen in totality and not classified separately.

 Bharat Gera